 When combined with proven treatment methods, other potential benefits of hypnosis for addiction treatment may include:

-- introducing positive imagery to increase motivation and sense of well-being
+- Introducing positive imagery to increase motivation and a sense of well-being

-Hypnosis cannot force a person to act in certain ways, but it can serve as a tool for emotional support and allow a person to become more open to change their negative habits.
+Hypnosis cannot force a person to act in specific ways, but it can serve as a tool for emotional support and allow a person to become more open to changing their negative habits.

 Does Hypnosis for Substance Use Disorders Work?

-Hypnosis is one of several techniques that can be used within the treatment of substance abuse, but it is not a proven treatment method.
+Hypnosis is one of several techniques that can be used in the treatment of substance use, but it is not an evidence-based treatment method.
 How a person responds to hypnosis can vary based on their comfort with the process and other factors.
-While small improvements can sometimes be noticed within the first few sessions, it can take some time for patients to notice its benefits.
+While small improvements can sometimes be noticed within the first few sessions, it can take some time for patients to see its benefits.
 People who are suspicious about hypnosis or do not have a trusting relationship with their counselor may experience no benefit.

-The reality of the recovery experience is that what is helpful for one person is not always helpful for another.
-If you are interested in hypnotherapy for treating you or a loved one’s addiction, our treatment specialists at Vertava Health can help you find a program that meets your needs.
+The reality of the recovery experience is that what is helpful for one person is not always beneficial for another.
+If you are interested in hypnotherapy for treating your or a loved one’s addiction, our treatment specialists at Vertava Health can help you find a program that meets your needs.

-Our comprehensive approach to substance abuse treatment involves the use of a variety of treatment modalities suitable for meeting all of our patients’ needs.
+Our comprehensive approach to substance use treatment involves using various treatment modalities suitable for meeting each of our patient’s needs.
 Hypnosis is one of several holistic addiction treatment techniques our programs offer to supplement traditional treatments.